Ready to Learn More?

 Learn more about the Madison College experience and get help with the admissions process

 Once you have been accepted in a pre-program status, your next step is to complete the Petition Requirements.
 See the Petition information in the next section.

-Students will be required to meet the current admission and petition requirements.
-Requirements must be amended any time accreditation requirements are updated or changed.
-Requirements may also be amended based on Madison College programmatic assessment data.
+Students are required to meet the current admission and petition requirements.
+Requirements are subject to change based on updates to accreditation requirements or Madison College program assessment data.